How to Make Invoices for Your Small Business

 What you don’t want is to have a slew of business invoices that are not getting paid: The average small business is waiting for about $5,000 in overdue payments every month.

-Detailed invoices also help you avoid disputes with clients about what they’re paying for and when.
+Good billing and invoicing software makes it easier to send invoices, receive payments and see helpful reporting so you are aware of overdue invoices and know who owes you, how much they owe and when they should have paid you.
+Having detailed customer invoices also helps you avoid disputes with clients about what they’re paying for and when.
 As tax time rolls around, invoices and payment records will help you quickly round up income data for your accountant.

 Invoices are one of the ways you can impress customers with your professionalism and timeliness.
 Every point of client interaction is a reflection of how you do business, so make the most of this opportunity.